VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 for each attendee.

 ## Architecture

-What are the key architectural features?
-Server-side, UI, multi-tier, cloud, etc.

 Figure 1 illustrates the key architectural elements of the Contoso Conference Management System in the V1 release.
 The application consists